 Publications that emerge from Media & Democracy workshops inform diverse audiences about the nature of politics in an increasingly digital world.
 Through our workshops, we support rigorous research, working to accelerate academic publishing timelines and to facilitate a variety of forms of public scholarship.

-The Media & Democracy program is generously supported by the Knight Foundation and the Democracy Fund, and is honored to host an ACLS Public Fellow.
+The Media & Democracy program is generously supported by the John S. and James L. Knight Foundation; the William and Flora Hewlett Foundation; the Democracy Fund; the Ford Foundation; the S. D. Bechtel, Jr. Foundation; the Rita Allen Foundation; and Reid Hoffman.
+The program is honored to host Mike Miller, an ACLS Public Fellow.